Natural Miscarriage: Symptoms, Causes, and Getting Answers

 There are many different causes of natural miscarriage, but sometimes we do not know exactly what caused the miscarriage.
 While many couples who have experienced a miscarriage may blame themselves, there actually are very few causes of miscarriage that are preventable.
 About half of all first trimester miscarriages are due to a chromosomal abnormality in the baby.
-While we know that the chance of having a pregnancy with a chromosomal abnormality increases with a woman’s age, we also know that they happen for women of all ages, and there is nothing that can prevent a pregnancy from being affected with a chromosomal abnormality.
+While we know that the chance of having a pregnancy with a chromosomal abnormality increases with a woman’s age, we also know that they happen for women of all ages, and it´s difficult to prevent a spontaneous pregnancy from being affected with a chromosomal abnormality.

 Can You Prevent A Natural Miscarriage?

 While natural miscarriages can never be entirely prevented, there are some steps that can be taken to reduce the possibility of miscarriage.
-Because about half of all first trimester miscarriages are due to chromosomal abnormalities, one way to reduce the risk of miscarriage would be to undergo In Vitro Fertilization (IVF) with Preimplantation Genetic Screening (PGS).
-PGS is able to test for chromosomal abnormalities in embryos prior to implantation.
-PGS can improve the chance of a healthy pregnancy by selecting embryos that appear to be chromosomally normal to transfer into your uterus.
+Because about half of all first trimester miscarriages are due to chromosomal abnormalities, one way to reduce the risk of miscarriage would be to undergo In Vitro Fertilization (IVF) with Preimplantation Genetic Test for aneuploidy (PGT-A).
+PGT-A A is able to test for chromosomal abnormalities in embryos prior to implantation.
+PGT-A can improve the chance of a healthy pregnancy by selecting embryos that appear to be chromosomally normal to transfer into your uterus.
 This would significantly decrease the chance of miscarriage.

 Once you’ve gone through the emotional pain and physical experience of a natural miscarriage, it’s understandable to be anxious in a future pregnancy about symptoms that may arise.
 Sometimes it may help to share your feelings and experiences with others who have also experienced a pregnancy loss.
 You also can discuss these experiences with your doctor and other healthcare providers, who may be able to provide additional support.
 Know that you are not alone in this experience, and there is a team ready to support you as you continue to take steps toward building your family.